Wayne County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the state, proving that you have the required liability insurance coverage.
-This is often required for a period of time after a DUI conviction.
+- SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the TDOSHS, verifying that you have the minimum required liability insurance coverage.
+You will likely be required to maintain SR-22 insurance for a period of time after your license is reinstated.

-• Classes/Programs that Must Be Completed: Depending on the severity of your DUI offense and the court's orders, you may be required to complete alcohol education classes or treatment programs before your license can be reinstated.
+- Classes/Programs that Must Be Completed: Completion of a DUI alcohol and drug treatment program is typically required before your license can be reinstated.

 Special Programs